Brian031205/Exploring-Public-Engagement-and-Preferences/README.md

 The repo is structured as:
 -   `data` contains the raw data and cleaned data
 -   `paper` contains the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contain the R scripts used to simulate, download, clean, and test data.
+-   `script` contains the R scripts used to simulate, download, clean, and test data.
 -   `model` contains the model used in this paper.
 # LLMs
 ## I did not use LLMs.